Pharmacy Benefits Management

 View Administrative Letter 2020-04 for further information.

-Any carrier that contracts for pharmacy benefits management with one or more pharmacy benefits managers that are required to be licensed by Virginia are required to submit a rebate report to the Commissioner of Insurance.
+Any carrier which provides health benefit plans and contracts with one or more pharmacy benefits managers for pharmacy benefits management services must file a rebate report with the Commissioner of Insurance.
 The carrier may submit the report on its own or through its pharmacy benefits manager or managers pursuant to its contract for pharmacy benefits management.

-For this purpose, a rebate is a discount or other price concession, including without limitation incentives, disbursements, and reasonable estimates of a volume-based discount, or a payment that is (i) based on utilization of a prescription drug and (ii) paid by a manufacturer or third party, directly or indirectly, to a pharmacy benefits manager, pharmacy services administrative organization, or pharmacy after a claim has been processed and paid at a pharmacy.
+For purposes of the reporting requirement administered by the Bureau of Insurance, a rebate is a discount or other price concession, including without limitation incentives, disbursements, and reasonable estimates of a volume-based discount, or a payment that is (i) based on utilization of a prescription drug and (ii) paid by a manufacturer or third party, directly or indirectly, to a pharmacy benefits manager, pharmacy services administrative organization, or pharmacy after a claim has been processed and paid at a pharmacy.

-For each health benefit plan, the report must include the aggregate amount of rebates:
+The report filed with the Commissioner must include, for each health benefit plan, the aggregate amount of rebates:

 |Quarter||Period Covered||Due Date|